0

 Final Thoughts

-It never stops amazing me how incredible our skin truly is.
+It never fails to amaze me how incredible our skin truly is.

-Every second of every day, it’s working, quietly renewing, repairing, and protecting us.
+Every second of every day, it’s working quietly to renew, repair, and protect us.

 Even when we think nothing’s happening, it’s busy below the surface, rebuilding itself cell by cell.